Daehyun-Bigbread/Daehyun-Bigbread/README.md

 I'm grateful to see you all.

 I'm a Student & Engineer from South Korea 🇰🇷.
-I am interested in Deep learning & Arduino. also I ave participated and consulted on several projects with Arduino.
+I am interested in Deep learning & Arduino. also I have participated and consulted on several projects with Arduino.

 I have studied in Griffth University in 2017 & also I've been studying in HUFS since 2020. and my major is Computer Engineering & Data Science.
 <!--